10 Types of Mental Imagery You Can Experience and Learn to Use

 In the second scene, Mother Teresa saw the same crowd of the poor, but there were more words.
 So it goes: Our Lady (Mary?) was there in the midst of them, and Mother Teresa was kneeling at her side; she heard her say: “Take care of them…they are mine…bring them to Jesus…carry them to Jesus…fear not…teach them to say the rosary…the family rosary and all will be well…fear not…Jesus and I will be with you and your children.”

-In the third scene was the same crowd again, and they were covered in darkness.
+In the third scene there was the same crowd again covered covered in darkness.
 There, amid a gloomy crowd that seemed unaware of His presence, was Jesus on the Cross.
 Our Lady was before Him…and Jesus said to Mother Teresa: “I have asked you…she, My Mother has asked you.
 Will you refuse to do this for me…to take care of them, to bring them to Me?”
 (O’Brien, 2008)

 Image by: Tony Bowdan.
 Statue of Mother Teresa